nuprl/TypeWeaver/data/README.md

 After cloning the repository, the `.git` directory was deleted to save space.

+### Duplicates

-Note: Some packages are actually extracted from a larger package.
-For example, the package `eslint-import-resolver-node` is part of the `eslint-plugin-import` repository, so the entire `eslint-plugin-import` source code was downloaded.
+Some packages are actually extracted from a larger repository, so it is possible to download duplicate repositories.
+For example:

-`eslint-plugin-import` also contains other "subpackages," but they are not included in our dataset.
+  * `eslint-import-resolver-node` is part of `eslint-plugin-import`
+  * `bser` and `fb-watchman` are from `watchman`